top of page

 PHASE I: STOP THE BLEEDING

-The first step in the strategy was to restore faith in Premise by breaking our silence and demonstrating how strongly Bayer stood behind the brand.
-Along with our incredible PR partner Steve Albertini, we helped Bayer craft a landmark Backed by Bayer warranty program that was unmatched in the industry.
-We also provided PCOs unparalleled access to technical teams and other support to make sure Premise users consistently received the best results possible.
+The first step in the strategy is to restore faith in Premise by breaking our silence and demonstrating how strongly Bayer stood behind the brand.
+Along with our incredible PR partner Steve Albertini, we help Bayer craft a landmark Backed by Bayer warranty program that is unmatched in the industry.
+We also provide PCOs unparalleled access to technical teams and other support to make sure Premise users consistently receive the best performance possible.

-Result: This definitely raised some eyebrows.
-The sleeping giant was waking up.
+Result: This definitely raises some eyebrows.
+The sleeping giant is waking up.

 PHASE II: CATALYZING OUR BASE